Five common interview mistakes10 May, 20164 minutes

 An incredible 43% of recruitment consultants listed the use of bad language as a common interview mistake.
 Even if your interviewer is prolific with the profanities remain professional at all times.

-Whilst not making eye contact or having a weak handshake may be no more than a touch of interview nerves, it can also imply a lack of confidence and can even be seen as a sign of dishonesty.
-Other negative signals most of us are guilty of at some point include slouching, crossing our arms across our chest and swinging our legs.
+While not making eye contact or having a weak handshake may be no more than a touch of interview nerves, it can also imply a lack of confidence and can even be seen as a sign of dishonesty.
+Other negative signals most of us are guilty of at some point include slouching, crossing our arms across our chest, and swinging our legs.

 “I once had a candidate turn up wearing a crocodile onesie, having come to the interview straight from a stag do!” says Onsite Staffing Manager, Charlotte Edwards.
 Wearing inappropriate clothing is clearly a trend with 34% of Meridian’s consultants listing it as a common interview mistake.

-Whilst a three piece suit may be not suitable for every company you interview for, it is important to dress smartly and appropriately for every interview.
-Remember, first impressions count so make sure you’re dressed snappy (get-it!?).
+While a three-piece suit may be not suitable for every company you interview for, it is important to dress smartly and appropriately for every interview.
+Remember, first impressions count, so make sure you’re dressed snappy (get-it!?).

 Some things are out of our control, but traffic jams and delayed public transport should always be planned for, as walking into an interview late, even with a valid excuse will test your interviewer’s patience.
 Plan your route and if possible make the journey beforehand, aiming to arrive at least 30 minutes before your interview starts.

 For more advice on preparing for your interview, visit our careers toolkit.